 The Insurance Fund liabilities include benefit liabilities which represent the actuarially determined present value of estimated future payments for reported and unreported claims incurred on or prior to the reporting date, including claims in respect of occupational diseases and posttraumatic stress disorders that are currently recognized by the WSIB.
 The measurement of benefit liabilities requires the actuary to make estimates and assumptions for a number of factors, including those for claim duration, mortality rates, wage escalation, general inflation and discount rates.
-Benefit liabilities are described in note 13 of the WSIB's Fourth Quarter 2016 unaudited interim consolidated financial statements.
+Benefit liabilities are described in note 13 of the WSIB's 2016 consolidated financial statements.